-Almost 50% of people aged 65 and older in the United States enroll in MA.6 With Baby Boomers aging into Medicare, combined with new additional benefits, benefit flexibility allowed by CMS, and lower premiums each year,7 the MA market will continue to grow and play an even bigger role in the Medicare market.
-The Congressional Budget Office (CBO) predicts MA penetration will increase to 61% of the Medicare market over the next decade.8 The results in this analysis show a slim majority of MAOs were profitable in 2021.
+Over 50% of people aged 65 and older in the United States enroll in MA.
+With Baby Boomers (born between 1946 and 1964) aging into Medicare, combined with new additional benefits, benefit flexibility allowed by CMS, and lower premiums each year, the MA market continues to grow and play an even bigger role in the Medicare market.
+The Congressional Budget Office (CBO) predicts MA penetration will increase to 62% of the Medicare market over the next decade.
+The analysis shows that about half of the total MAOs (including PSHPs) were profitable in 2022.
 MAOs offer popular coverage options for Medicare beneficiaries, and their financial results will help us understand the viability and the continued sustainability of private health insurers in the MA market.